standard logo Personal Education

 Print the letter "A" using Unicode: A

-To get the character for the letter "A" using the Unicode (also known as UTF-8) code, you enter &#65; ("A") as part of a text line, inside a paragraph.
+To get the character for the letter "A" using the Unicode (also known as UTF-8) code, you enter &#65; ("A") as part of a text line, inside a paragraph tag.
 The semicolon is required at the end of the code.
 The ampersand-number code produces nothing special this time, just the letter "A" somewhere in the text.
 The uppercase alphabet is the Unicode/UTF-8 codes from 65 to 91.
+These are decimal values.
 Though not explored here, the lowercase codes are 97 to 122.
 I'll leave it to you to explore punctuation marks.
 There are also many codes which produce accented letters, alphabets with non Roman characters.

 Scripted with loop from value 64 to 97